Learning to make music

-If a book does not tell you how to identify avoid tones, and it does not explain the importance of the i, iv, and vii tones in the key, it is really doing a disservice to you.
+If an instructor or a book does not tell you how to identify avoid tones, or does not explain the importance of the i, iv, and vii tones in the key, it is really doing a disservice to you.

 I've written one series of books, and am putting together a second series, that teach you how to be a musician.
 I do explain those things, and a lot more.
 Although written from the pianists point of view, the principles are valid for all instruments, and so I recommend them no matter which instrument you play.

 The first series is a complete course in harmony.
 It is called Understanding and Implementing Harmony on the Piano.
 It starts with the simple foundations of diatonic harmony that form the basis of all popular music and builds from there to teach you how to improvise, reharmonize, voice chords and incorporate rhythm.